 Kevin Tyrrell just completed his 11th season as the Ulen Brooks Endowed Coach for Harvard Men’s Swimming and Diving.
 Coach Kevin has led the Harvard men to six consecutive Ivy Championships and an eighth place finish at the 2019 NCAA Championships.
 In addition, Coach Kevin also coached Dean Farris to an American Record in the 200 freestyle.
 A graduate of Lafayette College, Coach Kevin has Masters and a PhD from Harvard and Boston University.
 Coach Kevin lives in Acton with his wife and four children.

-Stephanie Wriede Morawski just finished her 26th season as the Costin Family Head Coach of Harvard Women’s Swimming and Diving.
-Coach Steph has led the Crimson to six Ivy League Championship victories in the past decade, including a win in 2022.
-Earning both her undergraduate and graduate degrees from Harvard, Coach Steph lives in Belmont with her husband and two daughters.
+After ten seasons as the Associate Head Coach, Amanda Kulik is now the Costin Family Head Coach of Harvard Women’s Swimming and Diving.
+Coach Amanda helped lead the Crimson to five Ivy League Championship victories in the past decade.
+Earning her undergraduate degree from Trinity College and her Masters degree from Smith College, Coach Amanda was a two sport varsity athlete: swimming and rowing.
+She lives in Belmont with her husband.

 Coach Kevin: 200 Butterfly

-Coach Steph: I love coaching IMers.
+Coach Amanda: I love coaching IMers.
 There is so much technique and strategy involved which plays to the different strengths of the swimmers.
 Anything can happen!

 Coach Kevin: 50 Free.
 To be fast, you need to perfect the pieces: start, turn, stroke and finish.